How To Prepare For Divorce

 - Get your finances in order

-- Sell your engagement ring with WP Diamonds
+- Sell your engagement ring to WP Diamonds

-Before you begin your divorce, it is important to research all of your options thoroughly as you will be making significant decisions that will affect yours and your family’s life going forward.
+As you prepare for divorce, it is important to research all of your options thoroughly as divorce is final and you will be making significant decisions that will affect yours and your family’s life going forward.
 Although the legal process varies state by state, getting a basic understanding of the divorce process will help you feel less vulnerable.

 - Online resources – Find Law has some great articles on how divorce works.

 - Consult a lawyer – As divorce is complex process, people are generally more comfortable working with a professional who is well-versed in the field.
 Many people begin the divorce process by hiring a divorce lawyer and entering into litigation.
 However, there is no law that requires attorneys to be involved in your divorce.

 - Consult a mediator – Another option is divorce by mediation which is a non-adversarial divorce process led by a professional mediator.
 Just like with a lawyer, a mediator can help resolve all issues pertaining to a divorce, such as the division of marital assets and child support, at a fraction of the cost.
 Mediators are skilled in deescalating conflicts and rebuilding trust.
 If a couple had communication issues during their marriage, a mediator can help them have an open exchange where all parties can respectfully express their needs and expectations.